TF2024/tf-fm-analysis/README.md

 ## Getting started
 * Clone the repository.
 * Populate the folder `Datasets` in order for the code to run, according to the datasets specified under each notebook below.
-* Run the notebooks in the specified order.
+* Run the notebooks in the order specified below.

 ## Notebooks